How Long Does The Divorce Process Last?

 • Ability to pay.

 Depending on the situation, the payments may only be temporary.
-In these cases, it’s designed to help one spouse get back on his or her feet.
+In these cases, it’s designed to help one spouse get back on their feet.

-Other times, there may be continuing issues such as a disability or inability to work, and payments may last indefinitely.
+Other times, there may be ongoing issues, such as a disability or an inability to work, and payments may continue indefinitely.

 Representing Yourself: Pro Se Divorce